abidh/llvm-project/flang/docs/DebugGeneration.md

 1. `DICompositeTypeAttr` will have a rank field which will be an expression.
 It will be used to get the rank value from descriptor.
-2. Instead of `DISubrangeType` for each dimension, there will be `DIGenericSubrange` which will allow debuggers to calculate bounds in any dimension.
+2. Instead of `DISubrangeType` for each dimension, there will be a single `DIGenericSubrange` which will allow debuggers to calculate bounds in any dimension.